Raspberry: Nutrition

 Raw raspberries are 86% water, 12% carbohydrates, and have about 1% each of protein and fat (table).
 In a reference amount of 100 g, raspberries supply 53 kilocalories and 6.5 grams of dietary fiber.
-Raspberries are a rich source of vitamin C (29% of the Daily Value, DV), manganese (29% DV), and dietary fiber (6.5 grams), but otherwise have low content of micronutrients (table).
+Raspberries are a rich source of vitamin C (29% of the Daily Value, DV), manganese (29% DV), and dietary fiber, but otherwise have low content of micronutrients (table).

 Phytochemicals

 Raspberries contain phytochemicals, such as anthocyanin pigments, ellagic acid, ellagitannins, quercetin, gallic acid, cyanidins, pelargonidins, catechins, kaempferol and salicylic acid.
 Yellow raspberries and others with pale-colored fruits are lower in anthocyanin content.
 Both yellow and red raspberries contain carotenoids, mostly lutein esters, but these are masked by anthocyanins in red raspberries.

 Leaves

 Raspberry leaves can be used fresh or dried in herbal teas, providing an astringent flavor.
 In herbal and traditional medicine, raspberry leaves are used for some remedies, although there is no scientifically valid evidence to support their medicinal use.